alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/command reference/system/system-rex-fundcpuloan.md

----
-title: "system rex fundcpuloan"
+# system rex fundcpuloan
-excerpt: "Deposit into a CPU loan fund"
+> Deposit into a CPU loan fund
 ---
 ## Positionals